Inflect logo

 FactorRating / DataNotes

-Disaster RiskHigh (5.2/10) – as of September 2025Rating driven by flood risk and non-natural factors.
+Disaster RiskHigh (5.2/10) — as of September 2025Primarily driven by high exposure to river and coastal flooding events.

-Sales Tax18% (Multiple) – as of September 2025A combination of ICMS, PIS-COFINS, and ISS taxes.
+Sales Tax18% (Multiple) — as of September 2025Comprises ICMS, PIS-COFINS, and ISS taxes that vary by service.

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server availability is centered in the nearby São Paulo market.
-Providers like Latitude.sh offer high-performance compute that can be easily connected to infrastructure located in Santos, serving latency-sensitive workloads that benefit from proximity to the cable landing points.
+Bare Metal: Bare metal server availability is centered in the broader São Paulo region, accessible with low latency from Santos.
+Providers like Latitude.sh offer compute solutions that can be interconnected with infrastructure located in Santos.

 Power Analysis